 This year, the course will take inspiration from the traumatic experience of the pandemic, which is still going on, to analyze the history and the meaning of “care” from all perspectives.
 What does “caring” and “curing” mean from the perspective of medicine?
 When, exactly, may we speak of “health” and “illness”?
 Furthermore, pandemics has shown beyond any possible doubt that caring is always directed toward everyone and everything: the future is about taking care of our planet, not only of ourselves.

 Classes will be held physically and/or, in case of protracted emergency, virtually, using the tools provided by the university.
 They consist of reading and discussing texts of different authors and periods (such activities may also include the usage of slides), and also movie projections.
 In this way, students may grasp the various conceptions and subjects dealt with during the course, as well as a critically based approach to the texts of the course that takes into account a proper historical and hermeneutical background.

 Students who cannot attend classes are not asked to follow a different program.

 Beside reading the course texts, students are required to listen to the audio files of the classes found on the university e-learning website.

-The final examination will consist of a written test, which will comprise ten multi-choice questions (maximum score 10/30) and two open questions (maximum score 20/30), aimed to ascertain students’ knowledge on the following topics: 1) history of Western ethics; 2) knowledge on the subjects dealt with in the second part of the course.
+The final examination will consist of a written test, which will comprise ten multi-choice questions (only one answer is correct, for a score of 1/30 each) and two open questions (maximum score 10/30 each), aimed to ascertain students’ knowledge on the following topics: 1) history of Western ethics; 2) knowledge on the subjects dealt with in the second part of the course.